LuminArk-AI/code-cleanup-agents/DEPLOYMENT.md

 ## ✅ Pre-Deployment Checklist

 All required files have been created:
-- ✅ `requirements.txt` - Python dependencies
+- ✅ `requirements.txt` - Python dependencies (updated for Python 3.12/3.13 compatibility)
+- ✅ `runtime.txt` - Specifies Python 3.12.7 for compatibility
 - ✅ `Procfile` - Tells Render how to run the app
 - ✅ `.gitignore` - Excludes unnecessary files from git
 - ✅ `app.py` - Updated for production (uses PORT env var, debug=False)